Sunday 14th July 2024

-The Exmoor Explorer is a non-competitive mountain biking event of 20 or 40 miles, held in the beautiful Exmoor National Park in the South West England.
+The Exmoor Explorer is a non-competitive mountain biking event held in the beautiful Exmoor National Park in South West England.
 Open moorland, woodland trails, natural single track and secluded combes, the Explorer doesn’t disappoint.
-This iconic Exmoor cycling event was started 18 years ago by Team Zoyland and we at Channel Events are immensely proud to take it on for 2017 and beyond.
+This iconic Exmoor cycling event was started 24 years ago by Team Zoyland and we at Channel Events are immensely proud to have taken it on from 2017.

-Whether you choose the 20 or 40 mile route option you will be able to access areas of the Exmoor usually restricted.
-You’ll enjoy amazing views across Exmoor and the Bristol Channel while being fully supported by our friendly Channel Events team.
-The route comprises of the main 20 mile route with an optional 20 mile extension.
-The route will be available to view on the day and a GPX file will be released the day before.
+Which ever route option you choose, you will be able to access areas of Exmoor that are usually restricted.
+You’ll enjoy amazing views across Exmoor and the Bristol Channel while being fully supported by our friendly Channel Events Tribe.

 The event provides free parking and last minute bike repairs at the event village.